Bail Agent: Job Description, Duties and Requirements

 Job Description of a Bail Agent

-Working for themselves or as employees of bail bond agencies or insurance companies, bail agents provide bail money as insurance that criminal defendants who have been released from prison while awaiting trial will show up for future court hearings.
+Bail agents work for themselves or as employees of bail bond agencies or insurance companies.
 Bail agents may hire bail enforcement officers, also known as bounty hunters or fugitive recovery agents, to locate and apprehend defendants who fail to appear in court.
 Some bail agents act as their own bail enforcement officers, which generally requires additional training and, in some cases, licensure.

 Duties of a Bail Agent